nikolayk812/genai-go/07-rag/README.md

 - `main()`: The entry point of the application.
 It calls the `run()` function and logs any errors.
 - `run()`: The main logic of the application.
 It performs the following steps:
-  1. Runs an Ollama container using Testcontainers for Golang.
+  1. Runs an Ollama container using Testcontainers.
 The image used is `mdelapenya/all-minilm:0.3.13-22m`, loading the `all-minilm:22m` model.
   2. Retrieves the connection string for the running container.
   3. Creates a new Ollama language model instance, which is used as the embedder for the RAG model.
-  4. Runs a Weaviate container using Testcontainers for Golang.
+  4. Runs a Weaviate container using Testcontainers.
 The image used is `semitechnologies/weaviate:1.27.2`, and it is used to store and retrieve embeddings for the RAG.
   5. Ingests some example data into the Weaviate vector store.
   6. Performs a search in Weaviate to retrieve the most similar embeddings to a query.
   7. If there are no results, the program exits with an error message.